The best kind of pest control is the one that lasts, gets to the root of a problem, and prevents recurrence.

 All Natural Pesticides

 According to a University of Florida study, scent-detecting canines are proven to be approximately 98% effective in sniffing out live bedbugs and viable eggs.
-Working diligently with their expert handlers to identify this most persistent of pests, our crack canine inspection team comprises Riley, Benji, Roxy, Dexter and Jax.
+Working diligently with their expert handlers to identify this most persistent of pests, our NESDCA-certified canine inspection team comprises Benji, Mika, Matcha, and Jax.

 We undertake property inspection schedules on a one-time, as needed, or a recurring basis.
-We’ve worked with tenants, homeowners, property managers, business owners, retailers, moving companies, trains, cruise lines and airlines — in each case, we inspect the premises thoroughly and provide documentation of inspection.
+We’ve worked with landlords, tenants, homeowners, property managers, business owners, retailers, moving companies, trains, cruise lines, airlines, and more.
+In each case, we inspect the premises thoroughly and provide documentation of inspection.
 This reflects our adherence to high property management standards, as well as providing proof that the premises are bed bug-free.

 All Natural Pesticides